zenranda/proj6-mongod/README.md

 python3 create_db.py
 make run
 ```
 where InstallDirectory is the directory you cloned the files to.
-Running create_db makes a database matching the specs in the user config file and with the admin credentials, it's required in order this project to run.
+Running create_db makes a database matching the specs in the user config file and with the admin credentials, it's required in order for this project to run.

 While it's running, enter
 ```